PeteyChan/SimpleECS/README.md

 world.GetData<float>() = delta_time;    // alternately you can use GetData
                                         // to get a reference and change it directly
+                                        // throws an exception if the world is invalid
+                                        // if data was not set before hand, get data will create and return defaulted data

 query.Foreach((in float delta_time, Entity entity, ref Vector3 velocity) =>
 {                                                     // you can access world data directly in queries using
     velocity += delta_time * new Vector3(1, 0, 0);    // the 'in' modifier before any entity
 });                                                   // or component parameters
                                                       // you can add up to 4 world data in queries

+world.GetAllWorldData(); // gets all WorldData created with SetData or GetData

+world.GetAllWorldDataTypes(); // returns all the types of create world data
 ```

 ## World
 The world class is what manages all the underlying archetypes and their entities.